hassio-addons/addon-influxdb/README.md

 ## Integrating into Home Assistant

-The `influxdb` component of Home Assistant makes it possible to transfer all state changes to an InfluxDB database.
+The `influxdb` integration of Home Assistant makes it possible to transfer all state changes to an InfluxDB database.

 You need to do the following steps in order to get this working: